Best Fishing Float Tubes Under $250

 Our fourth pick for best float tubes under $250 is the Togiak from Classic Accessories.
-Classic Accessories built another great float tube with a fantastic price tag in the Togiak.
-The Togiak is designed to be back packable, float high, and extremely stable.
+Classic Accessories built another top float tube with a fantastic price tag in the Togiak.
+Our Togiak float tube review revealed the design to be back-packable, float high, and is extremely stable.

 The tough nylon covering sports a sleek looking black and brown color scheme, but also provides for a great deal of storage.
 Comfortable armrests provide fantastic storage options with additional pockets for extra reels and gear, as well as small mesh pockets and flat zip pockets.

 The seat of the Togiak is a thick foam insert that gives the angler a good platform to cast from.
 The seat back is comfortable for a variety of anglers because the stadium style design includes adjustment straps that provide for a wide range of settings.
 Some report these straps can slip, though we haven’t seen that.
 The Togiak is also rated to carry up to a 300 lb capacity.

 Online reviewers of the Classic Accessories Togiak frequently leave comments like “The Togiak is roomy,” “VERY impressed by how tough it seems,” and “easy to backpack.”
 The Togiak shows an overall good reputation with 76% of the reviewers giving it 4 or 5 stars.
 A few reviewers also made mention that the Togiak comes standard with backpack straps, which is obviously a nice perk.